PiiXiieeS/dockerfiles/alpine-base/README.md

 RUN ...
 ```

-On arm server like raspberry:
+On arm server like rpi:
 ```dockerfile
 FROM maxder/alpine-base:armhf
 RUN ...